decaffeinate/decaffeinate/docs/correctness-issues.md

 **decaffeinate may not be fully correct in these situations:**
 * Test cases in the CoffeeScript test suite.
-While the vast majority of these test cases can be handed by decaffeinate, some of them exercise edge cases in the language that seem to never occur in other projects.
+While the vast majority of these test cases can be handled by decaffeinate, some of them exercise edge cases in the language that seem to never occur in other projects.
 * Other contrived examples that do not come up in the real world.